rickwporter/openapi-spec-tools/DEVELOPMENT.md

 The project has been setup with `make` as a driver for most commands a develop may want.
 The `make help` is intended to provide a quick reference for those commands.
 Close variants of many of these commands are used in the CI pipeline.

-The `make` targets will likely evolved, but here's a snapshot of the help.
+The `make` targets will likely change, but here's a snapshot of the help.

 ```terminal
 (.env) % make help